chesslab/chess-server/docs/play-lan.md

 ### `color`

-The color as described in the following options.
+The color as per these options.

 - `w` for the white pieces.
 - `b` for the black pieces.